Cancers Treated:

 Biography:

-I am a physician-scientist in the field of hematopoietic stem cell transplantation (HSCT) and cellular therapy.
-The primary goal of my translational research program is to elucidate mechanisms underlying immune barriers to successful HSCT.
-I am using pre-clinical models to gain insight into dysregulated post-HSCT immunity to develop novel diagnostic tools and targeted therapies.
-My laboratory and clinical investigations are centered on graft-versus-host disease (GvHD), a highly morbid and prevalent post-HSCT complication.
-I am targeting immunometabolism of alloreactive T cells, which are the main cellular mediators of GvHD, to develop new imaging and therapeutic modalities for this condition.
+I am a physician-scientist in the field of hematopoietic stem cell transplantation (HCT) and cellular therapy.
+The primary goal of my translational research program is to elucidate mechanisms underlying immune barriers to successful HCT.
+GvHD is a prevalent and morbid complication of HCT that can affect multiple organs.
+By uncovering cellular metabolism switches within immune cells that are mediating GvHD, we are developing new diagnostic and therapeutic modalities for this condition.
 Currently, clinical diagnosis of GvHD is challenging and is based on either subjective clinical findings and/or biopsies of the affected organs.
-To address this important clinical need, my group has developed a non-invasive and non-radioactive metabolic imaging method for GvHD and cellular therapies.
-Clinical testing of this approach is planned.
+To address this important clinical need, my group has developed a non-invasive and non-radioactive metabolic imaging method for GvHD.
+A clinical trial to test this novel diagnostic approach for HCT patients will soon be open to enrollment at Roswell Park.
 Metabolic imaging may allow objective and safe diagnosis of GvHD and visualization of therapeutic responses in vivo.
-Furthermore, pre-clinical testing of metabolic inhibitors to reprogram alloreactive T cells in pre-clinical models has shown promising results and we are planning clinical trials to test these therapies in patients undergoing HSCT.
+Furthermore, pre-clinical testing of metabolic inhibitors to reprogram alloreactive immune cells in pre-clinical models has shown promising results and we are planning clinical trials to test these therapies in patients undergoing HCT.

 Lab member: Jill Duzen, PhD.